 The Weather in Cagliari

-History and the sea await at your Cagliari holiday cottage
+History and the sea await at your Cagliari holiday accommodation

 In the 1920s, the writer D.H.
 Lawrence compared the Italian town of Cagliari to Jerusalem in his memoir about travelling on the island of Sardinia.
-In the present day, you can get inspired by the azure ocean and lovely beaches near this walled medieval town from your own holiday letting, in the form of either a private home or apartment near the sea.
+In the present day, you can get inspired by the azure ocean and lovely beaches near this walled medieval town from your own holiday accommodation, whether you choose a private home or an apartment near the sea.

 Discover Cagliari's heritage